nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitLargeFileStorage.md

 ## Common LFS commands

+#### Tip
+> If you are new to Git-LFS, there's a tutorial on how to use Git LFS from the command line on [GitHub](https://github.com/git-lfs/git-lfs/wiki/Tutorial)
-SmartGit [automatically handles](../Integrations/Git-LFS.md) much of the complexity of installing and managing LFS interactions, when connecting to repositories with Git LFS servers.
+> However, [SmartGit's LFS features ](../Integrations/Git-LFS.md) automatically handle much of the complexity of installing and managing LFS interactions.

 The below command line options may be useful if you prefer manual interaction or want to see the equivalent SmartGit behaviour: